joekariuki3/mysite_blog_django/README.md

 ## License
 This project is licensed under the MIT License.
 If you would like more information, please refer to the LICENSE file in the repository.

-Feel free to reach out to the project owner for any queries or suggestions.
+Feel free to reach out to @joekariuki3 project owner for any queries or suggestions.
 Enjoy using and contributing to the Blog Application!